 Etosha’s huge salt pan can be even seen from space.
 Easily.

 The following map will help you understand the area but I still recommend buying the real thing.
 It is most likely that you’ll arrive either to the Okaukuejo Gate in the west or the Namutoni (Lindequist) Gate in the east.
 There are two more gates – the Galton Gate in the very west (reservation for Dolomite Camp necessary!) and the King Nehale Gate in the northeast.

 As everywhere in Namibia – distances are not to be underestimated.
 The drive itself (without any stopping) from Okaukuejo to Namutoni Gate takes about 2.5 hours.
 The gates are opened from sunrise to sunset.
 So if you’re not staying in one of the camps inside the park, keep an eye on your watch so you don’t get trapped.

-When you arrive to the gate, you’ll have to state how many people, how many nights you stay inside the park, your nationality and plate number.
+When you arrive at the gate, you’ll have to state how many people, how many nights you stay inside the park, your nationality, and plate number.
 You’ll get a paper and you may continue.
-Next you’ll drive to Okaukuejo / Namutoni and find the reception.
+Next, you’ll drive to Okaukuejo / Namutoni and find the reception.
 Fill in the paper you received and pay the entrance fee (2018: 80 NAD per person, 10 NAD per vehicle per day).

 Where to stay inside the park?